John H. Disher: Awards and memberships

 In 1973 Disher received the NASA Distinguished Service Medal and twice he received the NASA Exceptional Service Medal, the latter in 1980 for his work on Skylab.

-He also received the Sioux award from the University of North Dakota in 1974.
+He also received the Sioux Award from the University of North Dakota in 1974.
 He was a member of the International Academy of Astronautics and a fellow of the British Interplanetary Society.

 He was a member of The Explorers Club of New York, the Corvair Society Of America and the United States Automobile Club Old Timers.
-He was an authority on racing and antique cars, and through 1948-1987 he served on the Technical Committee at the Indianapolis 500 Automobile Race.
+He was an authority on racing and antique cars, and from 1948 to 1987 he served on the Technical Committee at the Indianapolis 500 Automobile Race.

 He also was a member of the Bradley Hills Presbyterian Church in Bethesda, Maryland, where he and his family lived.

 Family

 He was married to Lillian Helen Rusnak Disher in Cleveland, Ohio on April 9, 1948.
 They had two sons: James H. Disher and John Thomas Disher.